From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Experimental Section

 The training of Dynaformer consisted of two stages, i.e., pretraining and finetuning.
-The model configuration and the pretraining hyperparameters are summarized in Supplementary Table~2.
-We labeled the binding affinities of MD trajectories according to their PDB IDs, which means that all snapshots of one trajectory share the same label.
+The model configuration and the pretraining hyperparameters are summarized in Table~S2 (Supporting Information).
+The binding affinities of MD trajectories were labeled according to their PDB IDs, which means that all snapshots of one trajectory share the same label.
 The mean squared error (MSE) loss function was used to pretrain the model.
-Different from the vanilla transformer, we chose 4 layers with 512 hidden dimensions through grid searching.
-We also used an adversarial graph data augmentation method, named FLAG, to mitigate the potential over-fitting problem in the pretraining stage~\cite{kong2020flag}.
+Different from the vanilla transformer~\cite{vaswani2017}, four layers with 512 hidden dimensions were chosen through grid searching.
+An adversarial graph data augmentation method, named FLAG~\cite{kong2020flag}, was also used to mitigate the potential overfitting problem in the pretraining stage.
 For the finetuning stage, Dynaformer was finetuned on the PDBBind general set.
 In this stage, the mean absolute error (MAE) was used as a loss function as it resulted in larger loss values.
 In addition, the peak learning rate was adjusted to $10^{-5}$ and the batch size was set to 16.
-At both stages, the datasets were split into a training and a validation subsets with a ratio of 9:1.
+At both stages, the datasets were split into training and validation subsets with a ratio of 9:1.
 The validation set was used to guide the training or finetuning process.
-NVIDIA V100-32G GPU cards were used to train our model, and the training process took about 24 hours.
+The training process was taken in about 24 h with eight NVIDIA V100-32GB GPUs.

-\subsection{Hit discovery details against HSP90}
+\subsection{Hit Discovery Details Against HSP90}